aurorascharff/aurorascharff.no/src/content/blog/dynamically-generating-app-icons-with-nextjs-app-router-and-nextpwa.md

 Progressive Web Apps (PWAs) are a great way to enhance the user experience of your web application.
 They provide a more app-like experience by allowing users to install the app on their device and access it offline.

 I recently had the task of differentiating between different environments in the PWA app icons for a Next.js App Router project.
 The app icons needed to be dynamically generated based on the environment.
-I wanted to share how I accomplished this using the Next.js App Router and next-pwa!
+I wanted to share how I accomplished this using the Next.js App Router and [next-pwa](https://github.com/shadowwalker/next-pwa).

 ## Table of contents